-Carolyn Caig – Middle School Language Arts Teacher
+Carolyn Caig – Lower Middle School Language Arts Teacher

 I grew up in Russellville, Arkansas and attended Baylor University where I got my bachelor’s degree in education and my master’s degree in English literature.
 I taught English at a women’s university in Shimonoseki, Japan for two years.
 I then returned to the United States and took a teaching job at Kilgore College in Kilgore, Texas.
 There I taught developmental English, world literature, and writing.
 After five years there, I married and moved back to Arkansas where I stayed home with my two boys, both graduates of The Anthony School.
 I returned to teaching in 2015, taking a job as an 11th grade AP English teacher at eStem High School for two years before joining The Anthony School as a middle school language arts teacher in 2017.